awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-records-examples.md

 The following are examples of default flow log records that are published to CloudWatch Logs or Amazon S3\.

-In this example, no data was recorded during the capture window\.
+In this example, no data was recorded during the aggregation interval\.

 ```
 2 123456789010 eni-1235b8ca123456789 - - - - - - - 1431280876 1431280934 - NODATA
 ```

-In this example, records were skipped during the capture window\.
+In this example, records were skipped during the aggregation interval\.

 ```
 2 123456789010 eni-11111111aaaaaaaaa - - - - - - - 1431280876 1431280934 - SKIPDATA